Being the 1st: What it’s like to make Supreme Court history - NewsBreak

 WASHINGTON (AP) — Sandra Day O’Connor was nervous when she joined the Supreme Court in 1981 as the nation’s first female justice.

-“It’s all right to be the first to do something, but I didn’t want to be the last woman on the Supreme Court,” O’Connor said in 2012.
-“If I took the job and did a lousy job it would take a long time to get another one, so it made me very nervous about it.”

 Now, President Joe Biden is preparing to put another woman in the role of a historic first on the court.
-The person he wants to be first Black female justice will become an instant celebrity — and face a unique set of pressures.
+The person he chooses as the first Black female justice will become an instant celebrity — and face a unique set of pressures.

 Just being the new justice on the nine-member court can be an adjustment.
 Justice Amy Coney Barrett recently described learning the job as “like learning to ride a bike with everybody watching you.”
 The court’s newest justice — the fifth woman in the court’s history — said in an appearance this month that “being a public figure is a lot to get used to.”